When Jesus saw her, He called her forward and said to her, ‘Woman, you are set free from your infirmity’

 Have you ever wondered if God even knows your name?
-Have you doubted His concern about what you are going through?
-Have you felt totally alone and worthless?
+Have you doubted His awareness or even His concern about what you are going through?
+Have there been times when you felt totally alone and worthless?
 I have.
-I can really relate to the woman described in Luke 13.
+I can relate to the woman described in Luke 13.
 Oh, our problems may not be exactly the same, but the feelings and emotions are – and so is the answer.

 Jesus knew this woman.
 He knew she had been sick for 18 long years and that she had tried everything to be healed.
 He knew – but He looked past her pain and saw who she really was, and all she was created to be.
 He could have called her by name, but instead He said, “Woman.”
 Jesus included her whole identity in that name; everything she was at that moment, everything she had been in the past, everything she hoped to be in the future.
 He knew every detail of her life, and He loved her.
 And just as He loved this broken woman, He loves you.

 This woman had been assigned an identity by the relentless illness that plagued her body.
 Anyone who knew her identified her by that illness.
 Her heart must have been filled with feelings of unworthiness.
-I imagine she felt unwanted and unloved – like a nobody.
+I imagine she felt unwanted and unloved.
+She must have felt like a nobody.
 But when Jesus saw her, He looked at her through different eyes and called her to Himself.
 With one word from Him, everything changed and would never be the same again.
 All of a sudden, she was somebody.

-There she stood, sick and in pain to the point that she was completely doubled over.
+There she stood, sick and in pain, to the point that she was completely doubled over.
 Imagine what she felt when she realized that Jesus was talking to her.
 He was calling her – an outcast.
 And when she heard His voice, she heard something she hadn’t heard for a very long time, if ever.
 She heard the unfamiliar but longed-for voice of love.

-Father, I thank You for loving me just as I am.
+Father, I want to thank You for loving me just as I am.
 Right now, I accept Your love as the priceless gift it is.
 Help me see myself through Your eyes.
 Teach me to understand the truth that my worth and value rest in You alone – not in the eyes of man.
 Today, I choose to step out in faith to become the woman You created me to be.